bilalr-dev/2dsnake/README.md

 ## Credits

-- This game was created by [Your Name].
+- This game was created by Bilal Rahaoui.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Feel free to use the source code in your project.
 ```

-Replace `[Your Name]` with your name or your team's name.
-You can also add or modify sections as needed.
-Additionally, you can include screenshots or any other relevant information to make your README.md more informative and visually appealing.